-The ASLE-UKI Postgraduate Conference will be held in Orkney in September 2018 in conjunction with the Orkney International Science Festival.
+The Association for the Study of Literature and Environment (ASLE-UKI) Postgraduate Conference will be held in Orkney in September 2018 in conjunction with the Orkney International Science Festival.

 The Conference will run from Wednesday 5 to Friday 7 September, and will include outings to see at first hand some of Orkney’s landscape and marine renewable energy developments.